docsforadobe/javascript-tools-guide/4 - User-Interface Tools/managing-control-titles.rst

   - The margins within the virtual container that surrounds the title and its related object.

 All ``titleLayout`` properties are optional; the element types that use this mechanism have default values for each property.
-Complete details are provided in the reference section; see :ref:`titlelayout`.
+Complete details are provided in the reference section; see :ref:`controlobj-titlelayout`.

 The following sections provide examples that show how to use title layout to achieve many different layouts.